VitWip/Company_reputation_tracker-main/README.md

 3. **Logs**:
    - Check the `logs/` folder for detailed error messages and pipeline steps.

 4. **Database Issues**:
    - If the database becomes corrupted, delete `company_tracker.db` and run `db.py` to recreate it.
    - Consider making regular backups of your database if you have important data.

 5. **GitHub Pages**:
-   - The project is now fully deployed on GitHub Pages!
-You can access the live dashboard at `https://YOUR_USERNAME.github.io/YOUR_REPO/`.
+   - You can access the live dashboard at `https://YOUR_USERNAME.github.io/YOUR_REPO/`.
    - The static dashboard is automatically updated by GitHub Actions with fresh data.
    - If the dashboard isn't displaying correctly, ensure your repository is configured for GitHub Pages in Settings → Pages → Build and deployment → Source: "GitHub Actions".

+---

+## Contributers

+- Oliver Højbjerre-Frandnsen
+- Vittorio Wollner Infante Papa
+- Daniel Sørensen Riisager

 ---